wp-blocks/cf7-antispam/readme.txt

 == Description ==
 Antispam for Contact Form 7 is an anti-bot plugin for your contact form, that without boring you with configurations, block bots from flood your email inbox.
 We use several methods to detect bots (always updated) and an auto-learning mechanism based on a statistical "Bayesian" spam filter.
-So as your site receives spam and real emails, learn to distinguish between them!

 == SETUP ==
 **Basic** - install & go! no action required to get the standard protection.
 **Advanced** - For each contact form (in the same way you do for flamingo) add 'flamingo_message: "[your-message]"' - [reference](https://contactform7.com/save-submitted-messages-with-flamingo/).
 Without this field b8 is disabled.

 **Standard Spam Filters:**
+In order to make the antispam more effective, we decided to set several types of tests instead of just one!
-We have several types of bot detection for many type of bots!
-Auto-blacklisting (in fail2ban style), HoneyPots, HoneyForms, Bot FingerPrinting, Elapsed time checks, IP address exclusion, prohibited strings in email and in user agent.
+You will find auto-blacklisting (in fail2ban style), HoneyPots, HoneyForms, Bot FingerPrinting, Elapsed time checks, IP address exclusion, prohibited strings in email and in user agent.
-In Addition we will check on 10 preconfigured *DNS-based Blackhole server* to found ip delisted for spam!
-And besides the most famous Uceprotect, Spamhouse, Barracuda, Sorbs, Spamcop you can add or remove other servers as you like, there are [50 server around the world](https://en.wikipedia.org/wiki/Domain_Name_System-based_blackhole_list).
+10 preconfigured *DNS-based Blackhole server* to found ip delisted for spam (you can add or remove other servers as you like, there are 50 server available)!

 **B8:**
 In principle, b8 uses the math and technique described in Gary Robinson's articles "A Statistical Approach to the Spam Problem" and "Spam Detection".